faboo8/ontology-matching/README.md

 ## Tasks
 In order of importance:
+- [ ] Use relative instead of absolute file paths
 - [ ] Make use of the different hierarchies of the ontologies
 - [ ] Make user input accessible via terminal
 - [x] Allow for multithreading